Apple's new flagship is the iPhone X, a premium handset with a price tag to match.

 When will the iPhone X be available in Australia?

-How much will the iPhone X cost?
+How much does the iPhone X cost?

 Apple positions itself as a premium brand, and it prices its iPhones accordingly.
 And given Apple is promoting the iPhone X as the future of smartphones, it's not surprising that it has a sizeable price tag.